With children in England back in the classroom, teachers face the massive task of making up for months of missed learning.

 1. Summer schools

-The government is to provide £200m to secondary schools to fund summer classes for pupils who need it most, especially those children moving up to Year 7 this year.
+It is to provide £200m to secondary schools to fund summer classes for pupils who need it most, especially those children moving up to Year 7.

 Summer schools with qualified teachers leading small groups can help children make up to four months of academic progress, according to the Education Endowment Foundation (EEF).